Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 And then to carry it back.

 This is not primitive mythology.
 This is not superstition.
-This is the oldest clinical model on earth, older than Freud, older than Jung, older than any Western framework, describing with extraordinary precision what modern trauma research is now confirming.
+This is the oldest clinical model on earth.
+Older than Freud, older than Jung, and older than any Western framework.
+Describing with extraordinary precision what modern trauma research is now confirming.

 When the nervous system cannot integrate an experience, when the psyche cannot hold what is happening, something separates to protect the core self.